-Let us enter o the command shell with Postgres user using the following command.
+Let us enter o the command shell with the Postgres user using the following command.

 sudo su – postgres

-Which will ask you for root password if set in the following manner.
+Which will ask you for the root password is set in the following manner.

 Let us now enter the psql prompt using the command.

-Here it will ask the password because we have already set it.
-After entering the password the command prompt seems to be somewhat like this.
+Here it will ask for the password because we have already set it.
+After entering the password, the command prompt seems to be somewhat like this.

-So, now we are going to logged in to psql terminal prompt and our current database is Postgres.
+So, now we are going to logged in to the psql terminal prompt, and our current database is Postgres.

 View all databases.

-The first command we are going to see is \l that lists up all the databases present in the current database server. \l command gives the following output.
+The first command we will see is \l that lists all the databases present in the current database server. \l command gives the following output.

 View all tables.

-To ist out, all the tables in the current database, enter \dt command.
-The tables in RDBMS are referred to as the relations. \dt command gives following output.
+To list out all the tables in the current database, enter \dt command.
+The tables in RDBMS are referred to as the relations. \dt command gives the following output.

 Describe the table.